microsoft/ML-For-Beginners/Regression/1-Tools/README.md

 > 🎓 **Data Preprocessing** is the process whereby data scientists clean and convert data for use in the machine learning lifecycle.

-> 🎓 **Model Selection and Evaluation** is the process whereby data scientists evaluate the accuracy of a model or any other relevant metric of a model by feeding it unseen data, selecting the most appropriate model for the task at hand.
+> 🎓 **Model Selection and Evaluation** is the process whereby data scientists evaluate the performance of a model or any other relevant metric of a model by feeding it unseen data, selecting the most appropriate model for the task at hand.

+> 🎓 **Feature Variable** A [feature](https://www.datasciencecentral.com/profiles/blogs/an-introduction-to-variable-and-feature-selection) is a measurable property of your data.
+In many datasets it is expressed as a column heading like 'date' 'size' or 'color'.

+> 🎓 **[Training and Testing](https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets) datasets** Throughout this curriculum, you will divide up a dataset into at least two parts, one large group of data for 'training' and a smaller part for 'testing'.
+Sometimes you'll also find a 'validation' set.
+A training set is the group of examples you use to train a model.
+A validation set is a smaller independent group of examples that you use to tune the model's hyperparameters, or architecture, to improve the model.
+A test dataset is another independent group of data, often gathered from the original data, that you use to confirm the performance of the built model.

+> 🎓 **Feature Selection and Feature Extraction** How do you know which variable to choose when building a model?
+You'll probably go through a process of feature selection or feature extraction to choose the right variables for the most performant model.
+They're not the same thing, however: "Feature extraction creates new features from functions of the original features, whereas feature selection returns a subset of the features." [source](https://en.wikipedia.org/wiki/Feature_selection)

 In this course, you will use Scikit-Learn and other tools to build machine learning models to perform what we call 'traditional machine learning' tasks.
 We have deliberately avoided neural networks and deep learning, as they are better covered in our forthcoming 'AI for Beginners' curriculum.